-Woodlands Site?
-Is the Neighbourhood Area within 10km of any of the individual sites that make up the Wye Valley Woodlands Site?
-The Wye Valley Woodlands are 20km away from the neighbourhood area ----------------- -- -- --
+Is the Neighbourhood Area within 10km of any of N The Wye Valley Woodlands are 20km the individual sites that make up the Wye Valley away from the neighbourhood area Woodlands Site?

 HRA Conclusion:

 The assessment above highlights that European Sites will need to be taken into account in the future Neighbourhood Development Plan for the Allensmore Neighbourhood Area and a Full HRA Screening will be required.